-Board member Roger Haines has been designing and field-testing solar cookers since 2012.
+Board member Roger Haines has been designing field-testing solar cookers since 2012.
 He strives to create a panel solar cooker that is as powerful as a parabolic, yet affordable to those who need it the most.

-Incorporating feedback from users of his solar cookers in villages and refugee camps in Kenya and Mexico over the years, his latest solar cooker, called the Haines 2, is the most powerful panel solar cooker available.
-It has been rated at 82 Watts by Solar Cookers International's Performance Evaluation Process.
-As references, the Cookit solar cooker with its plastic bag is rated at 46 watts, and the UGLI box cooker is rated at 61 W.
+Incorporating feedback from users of his solar cookers in villages and refugee camps in Kenya and Mexico over the years, his latest solar cooker, the Haines 2, is the most powerful panel cooker tested so far by